philwonski/twplugins-hello-json-advanced/README.md

 *More Info*

-This example greatly reduces the code required to interact with a Wordpress site and database, giving you the ability to build alternative backends for Wordpress sites using TiddlyWiki; or to build alternative backends for *TiddlyWiki* sites using headless Wordpress! 🤯
+This example greatly reduces the code required to interact with a Wordpress site and database.
+It gives you the ability to build alternative backends for Wordpress sites using TiddlyWiki; or, on the other hand, you could also use it to build backends for *TiddlyWiki* sites using headless Wordpress. 🤯

 Getting posts in the main plugin file is as simple as calling a special method in the class file: `runFetchWpPosts()`.
-That method is preset to grab 5 posts from page 1 and load each post into your wiki as a tiddler.
+That method is pre-set to grab 5 posts from page 1 and load each post into your wiki as a tiddler.
 Nice.

 ```
 // from the main plugin file hj.js